 Brand voice - the purposeful, consistent expression of a brand through words and prose styles that engage and motivate.

 So how do you go about establishing one?
+And what makes a brand stand out?
 Hello readers, and welcome to our latest blog piece detailing exactly how to find and establish your brands voice online.
 The social media marketing realm has taken on a new level of importance for brands and companies trying to establish their presence across social platforms.
 If you aren’t careful then you may end up with varying tones and voices across platforms, and that isn’t desired when you’re trying to absorb similar audiences on each.

 Potential customers should be able to recognize and connect with your brand regardless of what social site they may be engaging with you on.
 You want to make sure that your voice transcends between instagram, twitter, snapchat, etc.

 When establishing your voice try asking yourself the following questions to help you better paint a picture of who your brand is and who you’re aiming to target.

 If your brand was a person, who would it look like?